FAQs

 With a plethora of liquid drain cleaners at any big-box store, it’s no surprise many homeowners attempt to clear a clogged drain on their own.
 The trouble with DIY drain cleaning methods is that they can cause more damage to your pipes than you realize.
 Your drains are an essential part of your property that should be taken care of with precision and accuracy.
 Store-bought liquid solutions or even drain-snaking methods can cause harm to your plumbing system.
 Using at-home methods of drain cleaning involves unnecessary guesswork that only temporarily masks your plumbing problems instead of solving them all together.

 Eco-friendly drain cleaning is the best way to clear your drains and pipes.
 Chemical-laden drain cleaners use toxic ingredients that create slime and sludge within your pipes that speed up the pipe corrosion process, causing more damage in the long run.
-Instead of trying to fix your clogged drain problems on your own, call your trusted area plumbers at JC Plumbing.
+Instead of trying to attempt sewer drain repair on your own, call your trusted area plumbers at JC Plumbing.

 • Should I call a plumber for a leaking toilet?